burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 And this is when something called [Derivative](https://en.wikipedia.org/wiki/Derivative) comes in.

-Now I wish I could go into great detail on how a derivative works and the theory behind it, but this post is already getting wordy, so reach out and let me know if you would like a seperate post on derivatives.
+_Now I wish I could go into great detail on how a derivative works and the theory behind it, but this post is already getting wordy, so reach out and let me know if you would like a seperate post on derivatives._

+So essentially, what we are doing with the partial derivatives, is we are trying to calculate the slope of our cost function at a given point with respect to one of the variables, like either m or b (this is actually close to the definition of a partial derivative.
+We simply wish to know